Navigating the basics of community association insurance

 - Building: A master policy usually offers three different kinds of coverage for units in a building.
 They include:

 - Bare Walls: This coverage includes basics like roofs, exterior floors, elevators, and exterior walls.
-It requires residents to cover things inside their units like flooring, fixtures, furnishings and large appliances.
+Residents must cover things inside their units, like flooring, fixtures, furnishings, and large appliances.
 Bare walls coverage excludes residents’ personal property.